LesRevenants/SLEW/lib/mysql-connector-java-5.1.46/README.txt

 Section 6 states terms for distribution of such executables.

- When a "work that uses the Library" uses material from a header file that is part of the Library, the object code for the work may be a derivative work of the Library even though the source code is not.
+ When a "work that uses the Library" uses material from a header file that is part of the Library, the x code for the work may be a derivative work of the Library even though the source code is not.
 Whether this is true is especially significant if the work can be linked without the Library, or if the work is itself a library.
 The threshold for this to be true is not precisely defined by law.

- If such an object file uses only numerical parameters, data structure layouts and accessors, and small macros and small inline functions (ten lines or less in length), then the use of the object file is unrestricted, regardless of whether it is legally a derivative work.
-(Executables containing this object code plus portions of the Library will still fall under Section 6.)
+ If such an x file uses only numerical parameters, data structure layouts and accessors, and small macros and small inline functions (ten lines or less in length), then the use of the x file is unrestricted, regardless of whether it is legally a derivative work.
+(Executables containing this x code plus portions of the Library will still fall under Section 6.)

- Otherwise, if the work is a derivative of the Library, you may distribute the object code for the work under the terms of Section 6.
+ Otherwise, if the work is a derivative of the Library, you may distribute the x code for the work under the terms of Section 6.
 Any executables containing that work also fall under Section 6, whether or not they are linked directly with the Library itself.